 1. High-Street Banks

-Traditional UK banks offer full financial services, but:
+Traditional UK banks offer full financial services, but

-- Take longer to approve accounts
+It takes longer to approve accounts

-- May require a stronger UK presence
+It may need a stronger UK presence

-- Often involves detailed compliance reviews
+It has detailed compliance reviews

 2. Fintech & Digital Banks (Fastest Option)

-- Fully online onboarding
+Fully online onboarding

-- Faster approvals
+Faster approvals

-- Lower setup friction
+Lower setup friction

-- Multi-currency support
+Multi-currency support

 3. Specialist Providers (For Non-Residents)

-- Enhanced AML (Anti-Money Laundering) checks
+Enhanced AML (Anti-Money Laundering) checks

-- Longer verification timelines
+Longer verification timelines

-- Additional source-of-funds requirements
+Additional source-of-funds requirements

 However, approval is still achievable with proper documentation.